lucasaglia/team-diana.github.io/en/pages/ssh.md

 WARNING: you can share your **public keys** (*~/.ssh/id_rsa.pub*) but do not show anyone your **private key**! (*~/.ssh/id_rsa*)

 WARNING: your key must be password protected.
-If it is not, you will removed by the system administrator
+If it is not, you will be removed by the system administrator

 - send the public key to the system administrator.
 Ask him to create a user with your username and to add the public key in /home/USERNAME/.ssh/authorized_keys